brotatotes/bht-automation/bht gen 3/Matthew/Chapter 8/Matthew 8 31 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 23:45:10
+- Timestamp: 12-25-2023 20:31:55
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 84
+- BHT Word Count: 88
-- BHT Commentary Usage: 32.79%
+- BHT Commentary Usage: 36.67%
-- BHT Quality Score: 1.3397647747673687
+- BHT Quality Score: 1.352723639321566
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (61):
+- ChatGPT injected words (60):
-	['abyss', 'acknowledgment', 'and', 'authority', 'be', 'but', 'cannot', 'cause', 'christ', 'continue', 'curse', 'demons', 'desire', 'destruction', 'directly', 'displaying', 'earth', 'emphasizes', 'even', 'god', 'grants', 'harm', 'his', 'humans', 'if', 'illustrates', 'incident', 'infernal', 'insatiable', 'into', 'jesus', 'loss', 'malicious', 'malignity', 'nature', 'not', 'of', 'on', 'over', 'people', 'pleaded', 'power', 'provoke', 'remain', 'request', 's', 'sent', 'spirits', 'swine', 'target', 'the', 'their', 'them', 'they', 'this', 'through', 'to', 'weakness', 'with', 'work', 'wretched']
+	['abyss', 'account', 'against', 'and', 'authority', 'be', 'beg', 'both', 'christ', 'continue', 'demons', 'desire', 'displaying', 'earth', 'effectiveness', 'emphasizes', 'enter', 'grants', 'hindering', 'his', 'in', 'incite', 'into', 'is', 'it', 'jesus', 'land', 'malicious', 'not', 'of', 'on', 'out', 'over', 'people', 'permitted', 'possible', 'power', 'recognition', 'request', 'residence', 'reveals', 'sent', 'sought', 'sovereignty', 'spirits', 'superior', 'swine', 'that', 'the', 'their', 'them', 'they', 'this', 'to', 'torment', 'ultimately', 'unclean', 'weakness', 'where', 'work']
-- ChatGPT injected words (significant words only) (41):
+- ChatGPT injected words (significant words only) (38):
-	['abyss', 'acknowledgment', 'authority', 'cause', 'christ', 'continue', 'curse', 'demons', 'desire', 'destruction', 'directly', 'displaying', 'earth', 'emphasizes', 'god', 'grants', 'harm', 'humans', 'illustrates', 'incident', 'infernal', 'insatiable', 'jesus', 'loss', 'malicious', 'malignity', 'nature', 'people', 'pleaded', 'power', 'provoke', 'remain', 'request', 's', 'sent', 'spirits', 'swine', 'target', 'weakness', 'work', 'wretched']
+	['abyss', 'account', 'authority', 'beg', 'christ', 'continue', 'demons', 'desire', 'displaying', 'earth', 'effectiveness', 'emphasizes', 'enter', 'grants', 'hindering', 'incite', 'jesus', 'land', 'malicious', 'people', 'permitted', 'possible', 'power', 'recognition', 'request', 'residence', 'reveals', 'sent', 'sought', 'sovereignty', 'spirits', 'superior', 'swine', 'torment', 'ultimately', 'unclean', 'weakness', 'work']

 ### Logs
-- Attempt 1 BHT: The demons in Matthew 8:31 made a request to Jesus, not wanting to be sent out of the land but rather remain on earth.
-They sought to continue their work of opposition and torment before the appointed time in the abyss.
-Their motivation was not only to avoid being banished but also to incite the people of the country to curse God due to the loss of the swine.
-This passage highlights both the weakness of the infernal spirits, who require permission, and the superior power of Christ over them, as they acknowledge His authority.
-The demons' request reveals their malicious nature, always seeking to cause harm and destruction, even if they cannot target humans directly.
-Jesus grants their request, saying Go, thus allowing them to inflict damage on the nearby swine.
+- Attempt 1 BHT: The demons in Matthew 8:31 beseech Jesus not to send them out of the land and into the abyss, their permitted residence on earth where they currently torment before their appointed time of judgment.
+They recognized the power of Jesus but wanted to remain on earth to continue their malicious work of opposition.
+This passage highlights the weakness of the infernal spirits, as they can do nothing without permission, and acknowledges the superiority of Christ over them.
+The demons' request may also reveal their intentions to create chaos by entering the herd of swine, possibly to incite the people against Christ and hinder His effectiveness among them.
+Ultimately, Jesus grants them permission, demonstrating His authority over these unclean spirits.
-- 🔄 Matthew 8:31 (attempt 1, 131 words, 38.2% quotes quality score: 1.397232188695186, V2 normalized quality score: 37.8, commentator tiers 1-3: 33.55%, 33.94%, 32.52%)
+- 🔄 Matthew 8:31 (attempt 1, 118 words, 36.71% quotes quality score: 1.4532132020621542, V2 normalized quality score: 39.66, commentator tiers 1-3: 30.75%, 31.2%, 38.05%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
 	- 'PASSAGE' FOUND IN BHT!
-- Attempt 2 BHT: The demons in question requested to remain on earth instead of being sent into the abyss, their designated dwelling.
-Their aim was to continue their malicious work towards mankind.
-Furthermore, they sought to provoke the people to curse God, particularly through the loss of the swine.
-This incident highlights the weakness of the infernal spirits, who require permission, and signifies the authority of Christ over them.
-Jesus grants their request by giving them permission to go, allowing them to inflict harm on the swine as a form of punishment.
+- Attempt 2 BHT: The demons in this account pleaded with Jesus not to be sent out of the land and into the abyss where they tormented.
+Their request reflects their acknowledgment of Jesus' power, yet they clung to their current abode to continue their malicious opposition.
+It is noteworthy that they lacked the ability to act without permission, highlighting their weakness and Jesus' superior authority.
+The demons may have desired to enter the swine, potentially to incite the people against Christ and hinder His effectiveness among them.
+Ultimately, Jesus granted their request, demonstrating His sovereignty over these unclean spirits.
-- 🔄 Matthew 8:31 (attempt 2, 89 words, 32.81% quotes quality score: 1.2378131569855801, V2 normalized quality score: 32.5, commentator tiers 1-3: 28.79%, 35.02%, 36.2%)
+- 🔄 Matthew 8:31 (attempt 2, 96 words, 39.13% quotes quality score: 1.314535387927097, V2 normalized quality score: 35.05, commentator tiers 1-3: 29.2%, 33.3%, 37.5%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: The demons in Matthew 8:31 pleaded with Jesus not to be sent out of the land and into the abyss, their designated dwelling.
-Their request aimed to continue their malicious work on earth and incite the inhabitants to curse God because of the loss of the swine.
-This incident reveals the inferiority of the demonic spirits and their recognition of Jesus' superior power.
-Jesus grants their request by permitting them to go, demonstrating His authority over them.
+- Attempt 3 BHT: The demons in this account beg Jesus not to be sent out of the land and into the abyss, their permitted residence on earth where they torment.
+Their request reveals both their recognition of Jesus' power and their desire to continue their malicious work on earth.
+This emphasizes the demons' weakness and Jesus' superior authority over them.
+It is possible that they sought to enter the swine to incite the people against Christ, hindering His effectiveness.
+Ultimately, Jesus grants their request, displaying His sovereignty over the unclean spirits.
-- 🔄 Matthew 8:31 (attempt 3, 76 words, 36.54% quotes quality score: 1.2874259741827938, V2 normalized quality score: 34.15, commentator tiers 1-3: 32.61%, 34.59%, 32.8%)
+- 🔄 Matthew 8:31 (attempt 3, 88 words, 36.67% quotes quality score: 1.352723639321566, V2 normalized quality score: 36.32, commentator tiers 1-3: 32.2%, 32.31%, 35.49%)
-	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- VERSE_REF FOUND IN BHT!
-- Attempt 4 BHT: The demons pleaded with Jesus not to be sent into the abyss but to remain on earth.
-Their request to continue their malicious work and provoke the people to curse God through the loss of the swine illustrates the wretched malignity of their nature.
-Jesus grants their request, displaying His authority over them.
-This incident emphasizes the weakness of the infernal spirits, their acknowledgment of Christ's power, and their insatiable desire to cause harm and destruction, even if they cannot directly target humans.
-- 🔄 Matthew 8:31 (attempt 4, 84 words, 32.79% quotes quality score: 1.3397647747673687, V2 normalized quality score: 35.89, commentator tiers 1-3: 32.81%, 32.21%, 34.98%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: The demons in Matthew 8:31 begged Jesus not to be sent into the abyss, desiring to remain on earth and continue their malicious work.
-Their intention was not only to avoid banishment but also to provoke the people to curse God due to the loss of the swine.
-This incident demonstrates the weakness of the infernal spirits, their acknowledgement of Christ's superiority, and their relentless urge to cause harm and destruction.
-Jesus grants their plea, allowing them to go and inflict damage on the swine.
+- Attempt 4 BHT: The demons, realizing Jesus' power, pleaded not to be expelled from their earthly residence into the abyss where they torment.
+This highlights both their recognition of Jesus' authority and their intent to continue their malicious opposition.
+The demons' request reveals their dependency on permission and Jesus' superior control over them.
+Their desire to enter the swine may have been to provoke the people against Christ and hinder His impact.
+Ultimately, Jesus grants their request, further showcasing His dominion over these impure spirits.
-- 🔄 Matthew 8:31 (attempt 5, 85 words, 31.03% quotes quality score: 1.242084326889684, V2 normalized quality score: 32.64, commentator tiers 1-3: 31.56%, 30.68%, 37.76%)
+- 🔄 Matthew 8:31 (attempt 4, 82 words, 38.33% quotes quality score: 1.2964886913959988, V2 normalized quality score: 34.45, commentator tiers 1-3: 30.79%, 32.28%, 36.93%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- VERSE_REF FOUND IN BHT!
+- Attempt 5 BHT: The demons, acknowledging Jesus' power, implored Him not to send them out of their current land and into the abyss.
+Their plea exposes their reliance on permission and Jesus' dominance over them.
+Their intention to enter the swine could have been an attempt to incite opposition against Christ and obstruct His ministry.
+Ultimately, Jesus acquiesced, displaying His authority over these unclean spirits.
+- 🔄 Matthew 8:31 (attempt 5, 62 words, 39.58% quotes quality score: 1.3200350753943177, V2 normalized quality score: 35.23, commentator tiers 1-3: 29.53%, 32.95%, 37.52%)
+	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Matthew 8:31 bht prompt v0.8 (84 words, 32.79% quotes)
+- ✅ Matthew 8:31 bht prompt v0.8 (88 words, 36.67% quotes)
-- quality score: 1.3397647747673687, V2 normalized quality score: 35.89, commentator tiers 1-3: 32.81%, 32.21%, 34.98%)
+- quality score: 1.352723639321566, V2 normalized quality score: 36.32, commentator tiers 1-3: 32.2%, 32.31%, 35.49%)